FatimaMesh/Function_challenges/README.md

 - Description: The function takes a string and reverses each word in it.
 Words are separated by spaces, and punctuation remains attached to the word.
 - Test Case: ReverseWords("This is the original sentence!")
 - Expected Outcome: "sihT si eht lanigiro !ecnetnes"

-## Deadline

-Thursday 21st END OF THE DAY